rose-collectionservices/collection-services-manual/09-PRESERVATION/readme.md

  	* Remove the request from that activity (done on the request itself).
 	* Route the request to "Request finished."
  	* Update the conservation list to reflect that treatment is complete and has been returned.
   	* Refile the item in the collection or reshelve the box.
 If part of an ongoing processing project, the liaison will return the material to the appropriate archivist.
+     	* Remove any restrictions from the item/s in ASpace, if necessary.

 ### 9.2.2 Books